grc-iit/ChronoLog/README.md

 ```
 The installation may take some time (> 30 minutes) to finish.

-Additionally, `rapidjson` is needed to parse the JSON configuration file.
-You can install it using command `sudo apt install rapidjson-dev` in Ubuntu.

 ### Build ChronoLog

 **Please make sure all the building is carried out in the activated Spack environment.** Otherwise, CMake will not able to find the dependencies.

-Three tests can be built for not to have a mini testbed. `chronovisor_server_test` is for the ChronoVisor. `chronolog_client_lib_connect_rpc_test` and `chronolog_client_lib_metadata_rpc_test` are two client apps to test the connection/disconnection and metadata operations (e.g., Chronicle and Story management) functionalities, respectively.
+Two executables, `chronovisor_server` and `chrono_keeper`, will be built for ChronoVisor and ChronoKeeper, respectively.
+Multiple client test cases will be built in the `test/integration/Client/` directory.
+An additional command line client admin tool `client_admin` will be built in the `Client/ChronoAdmin` directory as a workload generator.
 ```
 cd ChronoLog
 git switch develop
 mkdir build
 cd build
 cmake ..
-make chronovisor_server_test chronolog_client_lib_connect_rpc_test chronolog_client_lib_metadata_rpc_test
+make all
 ```

+### Install ChronoLog

+You can run `make install` in the build directory to install all generated executables along with their dependencies to the install directory (`~/chronolog` by default).

 ### Configuration files

-All ChronoLog executables share one unified configuration file.
-The template file can be found in `test/default_conf.json.in`.
+All ChronoLog executables need a configuration file to run properly.
+The template file can be found in `default_conf.json.in`.
 You can modify it for your own preferences.
-By default, all existing mini tests expect a configuration file `default_conf.json` in the same directory it launches.
-The default building process will copy and rename `test/default_conf.json.in` to achieve that.
-If you want to change the default configurations, you can edit the template file and rebuild the targets, or directly edit the file in the target directory.
+The default installing process will copy and rename `default_conf.json.in` into `conf` under the install directory.
+You can pass it to the executables via command line argument `--config default_conf.json`.

 ChronoLog will support sockets/TCP/verbs protocols using ofi transport.
 You can run command `margo-info` to check which transports and protocols are supported on your system.

 ------
 # Coming soon ...

-For more details about the ChronoLog project, please visit our website http://www.cs.iit.edu/~scs/assets/projects/ChronoLog/ChronoLog.html.
+For more details about the ChronoLog project, please visit our website http://chronolog.dev.